+Figure 3.
+Development status of COVID-19 therapeutic antibodies.
+(A).
+Distribution of program development status for COVID-19 therapeutic antibodies in development globally.
+The status is categorized into discovery, preclinical, clinical pending, phase I, phase I/II, phase I/II/III, phase II, phase II/III, phase III and approved.
+(B).
+Stacked bar chart showing the status of antibody therapeutics development by country.
+The status of clinical trials are color-coded from dark blue (the earliest phase) to dark red (the latest phase).
+For therapeutic candidates being developed across multiple countries, each participating country has been counted separately in this chart.

 Conclusion and Perspectives

-While we are developing the “Tracker” and writing this review, the COVID-19 pandemic is ongoing outbreaking and resulting in unprecedented impacts on the global healthcare, research and economy.
+While we are developing the “Tracker” and writing this review, the COVID-19 pandemic is evolving globally and resulting in unprecedented impacts on the worldwide healthcare, research and economy.
 COVID-19 requires urgent development of effective treatment.
-To help addressing the emergent needs, we developed the “Tracker” as a useful tool for researchers and public society to track current progress of drug development for COVID-19.
+To help addressing the emergent needs, the “Tracker” provides a useful reference for researchers and public society to track current progress of drug development for COVID-19.

 Acknowledgment